RiverTwilight/rene.wang/posts/en-US/Tech/best-practice-of-figma-for-indie-hackers.md

 ![Image](/image/post/474bfb01-5c82-469f-bf10-4c444f7ab4f6_Screenshot_2024-03-07_at_17.35.56.png)

-## Components & Varibles
+## Components & Variables

-Use the components you created across the team.
-You must add a published component to your Figma file before using it in a new design.
+Use components and variables across your team to streamline your design process.
+Components are reusable design elements, while variables allow you to define and manage design tokens.

+Components in Figma are powerful tools for maintaining consistency and efficiency:
+- Create components for frequently used elements like buttons, icons, and form fields.
+- Use instances of components across your designs for easy updates and maintenance.
+- Utilize variants to create flexible components with different states or styles.

+Variables in Figma help manage design tokens and create more dynamic designs:
+- Define color, typography, and spacing variables for consistent branding.
+- Use boolean variables to create interactive prototypes with conditional visibility.
+- Leverage number variables for responsive designs that adapt to different screen sizes.

-Using these can decrease your file size, improve consistency, and save time.
+Using components and variables can significantly decrease your file size, improve consistency, and save time in your design process.
+BTW, they are shared across the whole project, but you need to add the library first if you need them in a file.

-For instance, I have many products, and therefore, many icons.
-I need to reuse them in areas such as:
-- Listing all products on the Discover page of YGeeker
-- Promoting A on the about page of B
-- Placing icons on a social media cover image

 Therefore, it's practical to make a component for each logo/icon.
+Additionally, you can use color variables to ensure consistent branding across all your designs, making it easy to update your color scheme globally if needed.

 ![Image](/image/post/643b5d98-9bc2-44da-a710-5c0c975f7ec0_Screenshot_2024-03-07_at_17.32.02.png)